saboyle/LeavingCareWiki/Employment.md

 ## Jobs /  Apprenticeships

-If you are 16 or 17 and not in full-time education then you will have to do a job with training or get an apprenticeship
+If you are 16 or 17 and not in full-time education then you will have to do a job with training or start an apprenticeship

 Your **Personal Adviser** should help you decide what you would like to do